SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ### Add UAA service

 We need to tell CAP that the security component XSUAA (XS User Authentiation and Authorization service) is used.
+Please perfom these steps:
-For this open the `package.json` folder in your project and add the following lines:
+1. Open the `package.json` folder in your project and add the following lines:

 ```json
 {